ADGEfficiency/course-starter-python/neuapp/blog/make.md

 	./clean.py
 ```

-Don't worry if it doesn't make sense now!
+Don't worry if this doesn't make sense now!
 By the end you'll understand how it all works.

 ## Notation